1. Home

 Presenting a Newborn to the Guru Granth Sahib

-Sikh Mother and NewBorn
+Sikh Mother and Newborn

 Introducing a Sikh Infant to the Guru Granth Sahib